Jane LRT

 The Jane LRT is an inactive proposal for a light rail line in Toronto, Ontario, Canada.
 It was originally proposed in 2007, cancelled in 2010, and later revived in the 2013 "Feeling Congested?" report by the City of Toronto, where it was labelled as a "Future Transit Project".
 However, in April 2019, Ontario premier Doug Ford announced the province's plans for rapid transit development and funding for the Greater Toronto Area that omitted the Jane LRT.

-The transit corridor is currently served by the TTC bus routes 35A/B Jane, 335 Blue Night Jane and 935 Jane Express within Toronto and York Region Transit's 20 Jane buses north of Steeles Avenue.
+The transit corridor is currently served by the TTC bus routes 27 Jane South, 35A/B Jane, 335 Jane Blue Night, and 935 Jane Express within Toronto and York Region Transit's 20 Jane buses north of Steeles Avenue.